 When executing shaders, a special optimization is applied to Mix Shader nodes.
 If Factor evaluates to 0 or 1, any nodes that are only reachable via the unused branch of the mix are not evaluated.

-This can substantially reduce the performance cost of combining multiple materials in one shader with vertex color, texture, or other input used as a switch.
+This can substantially reduce the performance cost of combining multiple materials in one shader with a Color Attribute, texture, or other input used as a switch.

 Open Shading Language can optimize out Script nodes if their outputs are unused or constant,